KNeugent/LineOfSightBinaries/README.md

 This answer will be different for the system in the field shown above (a relatively uncrowded region) compared to the field shown below (a crowded region), which is why a knowledge of the stellar population is necessary.
 ![Step4](https://github.com/KNeugent/LineOfSightBinaries/blob/main/images/step4.jpg)

-## Inputs
+## Using this code

-The following information is needed:
-- Coordinates for the list of binary systems (in the example, for the red supergiant + OB stars)
-- Coordinates for a reasonably complete population of the secondary star within the local environment (in the example, for the OB stars in each galaxy)
+### Dependencies

+The only imported package is numpy.
+This code was built using python3.

+### Running the code

+The only values that need to be changed are located in the main method.
+Here you can change the number of Monte Carlo simulations that will be performed, the distance (in arcseconds) between objects when used to determine if two objects are in a light-of-sight pairing, the distance (in arcminutes) away from the object to define as the "local environment," as well as read in the list of unknown binaries and secondary stars.
+Example csv files are provided as well.
+M31binaries.csv is the list of unknown binaries and M31OBs.csv is the list of secondary stars.

+The code can then be run using `python lineOfSight.py`

-## Example application: Red Supergiant + OB binaries
+### A test case: Red Supergiant + OB binaries
 The example below walks us through the process of applying the Monte Carlo simulation to red supergiant + OB binaries in a few Local Group galaxies.

 ### Red Supergiant + OB binaries